Last updated: March 2026

 How much are air jordans worth - AI value estimator for air jordans

 Air Jordans are the most valuable and actively traded sneakers in the world.
 The resale market moves billions of dollars annually through platforms like StockX, GOAT, and eBay.
 A pair of Jordan 1 'Chicago' retros that retailed for $170 can resell for $300-$500+, while rare OG colorways and collaborations (Travis Scott, Off-White, Union LA) can command $500-$5,000+.
-However, not every Jordan is valuable — general releases and less popular colorways may resell at or below retail.
+However, not every Jordan is valuable.
+General releases and less popular colorways may resell at or below retail.
 The market is driven by colorway desirability, scarcity, condition, and size availability.
-Size matters significantly — the most common sizes (9-11) often have lower premiums than small sizes (4-6) or large sizes (13+) due to supply and demand dynamics.
+Size matters significantly.
+The most common sizes (9-11) often have lower premiums than small sizes (4-6) or large sizes (13+) due to supply and demand dynamics.
 Many people have Jordans sitting in closets from years of collecting, impulse purchases, or gifts, without knowing their current market value.
 Sneaker prices fluctuate with trends, retro releases, and cultural moments.
 Whether you are selling a collection, clearing closet space, or assessing what that one pair from 2015 is worth, accurate valuation based on real-time market data is essential.

 Key Factors That Affect Air Jordans Value